SimonYip22/Neural-Network-ICU-Deterioration-Predictor/notes.md

 	•	They are not combined; their scores are averaged.
 	•	Afterwards, you usually train 1 final model per outcome on all the data.
 	•	So you’ll finish with evaluation results (from 15 models) and 3 final models for deployment.

+This happened during running teh script
+You are doing 5-fold CV.
+	•	In one training fold, maybe all patients had class 1 (so the model only knows about label 1).
+	•	But in the validation fold, a patient had label 0.
+	•	When LightGBM tried to evaluate, it crashed: “I never saw label 0 before”.

+👉 The core problem is some folds don’t include all classes (0 and 1).

+2️⃣ Why StratifiedKFold fixes this

+StratifiedKFold is like KFold, but it preserves the proportion of each class in every split.
+	•	Example: if your dataset has 60% class 0 and 40% class 1,
+	•	KFold might randomly put all 0s in training and all 1s in validation (bad).
+	•	StratifiedKFold guarantees each fold will have ~60% 0 and ~40% 1 (good).

+This way, every train and validation split has both labels, and LightGBM won’t crash.

+For pct_time_high, it’s not labels at all — it’s continuous numbers (percentages).
+So here, we don’t worry about label 0/1.
+That’s why we keep normal KFold.

+1. The StratifiedKFold error
+TypeError: StratifiedKFold.split() missing 1 required positional argument: 'y' Why?
+	•	KFold.split() → only needs X.
+	•	StratifiedKFold.split() → requires both X and y (because it must check the class distribution).

+ValueError: y contains previously unseen labels: [np.int64(0)]
+	•	StratifiedKFold ≠ guaranteed both labels in every training fold.
+	•	It just balances proportions as much as possible.
+	•	Small / imbalanced dataset = folds without both classes.
+That’s why we need to force LightGBM to know both labels ([0,1]) up front, even if one is absent in the current fold.

+What this tells us about the dataset
+	•	It’s small and likely imbalanced.
+	•	For some classification tasks, there might be too few patients in one category.
+	•	This makes cross-validation more fragile → you get folds where one class vanishes.

+This doesn’t mean the dataset is “bad”, but it does mean:
+	1. The classification problems (max_risk, median_risk) may not be very strong candidates unless you handle imbalance carefully.
+	2. Metrics like ROC-AUC will be noisy / unstable with such small test folds.
+	3. We’ll need to explicitly help LightGBM understand both classes exist (with classes=[0,1]) and maybe consider different CV strategies (like fewer folds or stratify with caution).

+In scikit-learn models you can pass class_weight="balanced" to fit(). in LightGBM’s sklearn API, class_weight is a parameter of the constructor, not the .fit() method.
+Move class_weight="balanced" into the model constructor.

+UserWarning: The least populated class in y has only 1 members, which is less than n_splits=5. tells us that in your dataset:
+	•	For max_risk, one of the labels (0 or 1) appears only once across all 100 patients.
+	•	For median_risk, distribution might also be very imbalanced (e.g., 95 patients in class 0, 5 patients in class 1).

+So when StratifiedKFold tries to split into 5 folds, it cannot distribute that single positive case evenly → some folds have none.

+4. What this means for your targets
+	•	max_risk: basically broken.
+If only 1 patient is “at max risk”, the model cannot learn anything useful (it just predicts 0 all the time).
+	•	median_risk: maybe slightly better (a handful of positives), but still very skewed.

+So in effect, both targets are almost all class 0 → models will be very biased and unstable.

+Why it’s unusable
+	1. Extreme class imbalance
+	•	You mentioned one class may have only 1 patient.
+	•	With 5-fold CV, many folds end up with zero examples of the minority class.
+	•	ROC-AUC or any meaningful classification metric cannot be computed if a fold has only one class.
+	2. Data sparsity
+	•	The model cannot learn patterns from a single positive example.
+	•	Even if you reduce folds to 2–3, the minority class is still too rare for reliable training.
+	3. Metrics are meaningless
+	•	Fold scores like 0.5 are just random guessing, not informative.
+	•	Any feature importance will also be unstable and unreliable.

+The code is fine, the problem is data sparsity.
+No LightGBM argument will fix it.
+You either have to reduce folds, oversample, or accept that classification for these targets isn’t feasible with your dataset.

+	1. Skip classification for max_risk and median_risk
+	•	Focus on pct_time_high regression, which works fine.
+	•	You can still demonstrate your LightGBM pipeline and CV procedure.

+### Choice of targets
+max_risk and median_risk were problematic because:
+	•	They are binary/ordinal variables with extremely few positive cases.
+	•	LightGBM (and any CV method) requires a minimum number of samples per class to meaningfully train and evaluate.
+What you could have done:
+	1. Inspect dataset first
+	•	Check class distributions (df['max_risk'].value_counts() etc.) before choosing targets.
+	•	If the minority class is tiny (1–2 samples), CV will fail.
+	2. Select better targets
+	•	For classification, choose variables with enough samples in each class (at least 5–10 per class for a small dataset).
+	•	Or use regression targets where sample size is adequate.
+	3. Document your reasoning
+	•	Even if you pick a poor target, explain why it fails and why you skipped it.
+This demonstrates critical thinking and understanding of ML limitations.

+### Overall
+	•	Built a fully reproducible LightGBM pipeline.
+	•	Implemented CV, early stopping, feature importance logging.
+	•	Learned about why small/imbalanced datasets break classification, which is valuable knowledge for any real-world ML project.
+  - need to adjust the targets you report on.
+Many published ML projects run into exactly this issue — small or imbalanced datasets are extremely common in healthcare.

+Add a note in your documentation explaining why max_risk and median_risk could not be used — this actually shows good scientific reasoning.
+	•	In your report or documentation:
+	•	Explain the dataset limitation (rare positive examples).
+	•	Show that your pipeline is robust for the regression target.
+	•	Optionally, describe how classification would work if data were sufficient (the methodology).

+“Originally, max_risk and median_risk were considered for classification.
+These targets had too few positive cases, so CV and training were unreliable.
+Therefore, only pct_time_high regression was used.”

+4. Metrics and pipelines don’t reveal it until runtime
+	•	Accuracy or ROC-AUC will fail only when a fold is completely missing a class, which is exactly what happened.
+	•	Static checks (like looking at column summaries) cannot guarantee every fold has sufficient data — this only manifests during CV.

+Lessons learned
+	•	Always check the class balance for classification tasks before deciding on CV splits.
+	•	Rare binary/ordinal targets may require:
+	•	Reducing n_splits (so each fold has at least one positive case).
+	•	Oversampling / SMOTE for rare classes.
+	•	Or deciding not to train that target at all (as in your case).
+	•	In portfolio or reproducible pipelines, it’s perfectly acceptable to document why some targets are unusable.

+### Plan for Tomorrow (Day 11)
+**Step 8**:
+- **Hyperparameter tuning**: adjust learning rate, tree depth, and number of trees.
+- **Feature importance interpretation**: explain clinically relevant drivers.
+- Notes will include how feature importance is calculated and how the model works conceptually (splits, boosting, gradient contribution).